-The course is a component of the Honours program in the Bachelor of Fine Art, where a student is able to select a specialisation including 2D Art (Painting, Drawing, Printmaking), 3D Art (Ceramics, Fibres/Textiles, Sculpture), Photomedia (Digital, Traditional) or Art Theory.
+This course is a component of the Bachelor of Fine Art Honours program, where a student is able to complete a self-directed research project in a selected area of specialisation, from 2D Art (Painting, Drawing, Printmedia), 3D Art (Ceramics, Fibres-Textiles, Sculpture), Photomedia (Digital, Analogue) or Art Theory.

-Together with AART4120, AART4130 and AART4140 the course is designed to allow students to develop a high professional standard in studio research, production, exhibition and written work or advanced written work in art theory.
+Together with AART4120, AART4130 and AART4140, this course is designed to assist students to develop a high professional standard in studio research, production, exhibition and written work, or advanced written work in art theory.
 This course is studied in conjunction with AART4120 in full-time mode.

-2. The ability to select and administer appropriate methods for collecting and analysing relevant data
+2. Select and apply appropriate methods for collecting and analysing relevant research material.

-3. An understanding of different studio approaches, (materials, processes and techniques) and/or theoretical approaches in Fine Art
+3. Demonstrate a clear understanding of individual studio approaches (materials, processes and techniques), and/or theoretical approaches in Fine Art.

-- Develop a sustained personal investigation into visual or written process which will manifest in the form of preparatory work in one, or more areas of 2D, 3D, Photomedia or Art Theory.
+In the Honours A course, students will work under supervision to:• Prepare a proposal for both the studio component and/or written component, which describes the area of research;• Develop a sustained personal investigation in studio practice or written process which will manifest in the form of preparatory work in one, or more areas of 2D, 3D, Photomedia or Art Theory.